 An all-wheel-drive K5 arrives late this year.
 Its electro-hydraulic coupling distributes torque fore and aft as needed.

-Four trim levels will be available initially: KX, LXS, GT-Line, and EX.
+Four trim levels will be available initially: LX, LXS, GT-Line, and EX.
 A sporty K5 GT arrives later this fall.

 What’s New for 2021?